ARK-Portal/data_model/_includes/content/vitiligoType.md

 # vitiligoType
-General type classification of vitiligo disease manifestation.
+A high-level classification of vitiligo based on the distribution and patterning of lesions across the body.